 - Wire clad – the 5% gold alloy content is layered around the entire wire

-Gold-filled items are perfect if you’re looking for material that is higher quality than gold-plated, but an affordable alternative to solid gold.
-Unlike gold-plated, gold-filled can last a lifetime if taken care of and isn’t affected by water or hot weather.
+Gold filled items are perfect if you’re looking for a material that is higher quality than gold plated, but an affordable alternative to solid gold.
+Unlike gold plated, gold filled can last a lifetime if taken care of properly, and isn’t affected by water or hot weather.
 It is also tarnish-free under normal conditions.
-Gold-filled findings are ideal for riveting, stamping and light metalwork, such as texturing with a hammer.
+Gold filled findings are ideal for riveting, stamping and light metalwork, such as texturing with a hammer.
 So, you can create beautiful gold filled creations for friends and family or for your customers.

-If the colours don’t match or the brass has been exposed, you can fix this by gold-plating the entire piece.
+If the colours don’t match or the brass has been exposed, you can fix this by gold plating the entire piece.
 This will place a layer of gold across the entire surface creating a uniform colour and protecting the exposed brass from tarnishing.
-Plating to finish a piece is generally recommended on soldered gold-filled items.
+Plating to finish a piece is generally recommended on soldered gold filled creations.

 If your design requires cutting gold-filled material, be very careful not to scratch or damage the gold layer.
 If exposing the brass core, you must cover it to prevent tarnishing.
 Gold-plating is a simple way to cover exposed edges.
 Also, please note that removing the gold alloy layer on the surface changes the ratio of the gold to the brass core, and by law the gold cannot drop below 5% of the total weight of the piece.

-When storing gold-filled pieces, it is recommended to use tissue paper between each piece to protect against scratches.
+When storing gold filled creations, it is recommended to use tissue paper between each piece to protect against scratches.
 Scratches can be difficult to remove without exposing the brass.
-Also consider covering your work surface with a clean cloth while working with gold-filled material to protect against damage from your bench pin or any hard edges.
-As tarnishing elements act very slowly in the absence of moisture, gold-filled items should always be stored in a dry place.
+Also, consider covering your work surface with a clean cloth while working with gold filled material to protect against damage from your bench pin or any hard edges.
+As tarnishing elements act very slowly in the absence of moisture, gold filled jewellery should always be stored in a dry place.

 How do I clean and polish my Gold-filled items?

-Cleaning your gold-filled items is extremely simple, but ensure you do not use anything that will scratch the surface.
+Cleaning your gold filled creations is extremely simple, but ensure you do not use anything that will scratch the surface.
 To create the best gold filled jewellery, you’ll need to be able to make it sparkle for your friends and family, and customers.
-Here are four ways you can clean gold-filled items:
+Here are four ways you can clean gold filled items:

-Mild soapy water/mild detergent & a soft toothbrush – this will effectively remove residue or fingerprints, and still leave a bright and shiny finish.
+- Mild soapy water/mild detergent and soft toothbrush: This will effectively remove residue or fingerprints and still leave a bright and shiny finish.

-- Soft cotton cloth – any clean, soft cotton cloth is perfect to polish your piece to a shiny finish.
+- Soft cotton cloth: Any clean and soft cotton cloth is perfect to polish your gold filled creations to a shiny finish.
 There are also jewellery polishing cloths specialised for exactly this, such as Towntalk microfibre cloths.
-However, some may contain chemicals which are not recommended on gold-filled items so ensure that they are suitable.
-Do not leave chemicals on your gold-filled item, rinse and polish again with a soft cloth.
+However, some may contain chemicals that are not recommended on gold filled jewellery, so ensure that they are suitable.
+Do not leave chemicals on your gold filled creations, rinse and polish again with a soft cloth.

-- Ultrasonic machine – quickly and effectively cleans items.
-Don’t leave the pieces in for too long (check every 2-3 minutes), and always ensure your cleaning solution is safe to use with gold-filled.
+- Ultrasonic machine: Quickly and effectively cleans items.
+Don’t leave the pieces in for too long (check every two to three minutes), and always ensure your cleaning solution is safe to use with gold filled jewellery.
 Rinse with water and dry with a soft cloth when you are finished.

-- Tumbler Machine – tumble finishing can also be done to polish your gold-filled items.
+- Tumbler Machine: Tumble finishing can also be done to polish your gold filled creations.
 We recommend using stainless steel shot, as it’s non-abrasive and will not remove the gold layer.